kemtls/draft-celi-wiggers-tls-authkem/draft-wiggers-tls-authkem-psk.md

 A client that already knows the server, might also already know that it will be required to present a client certificate.
 This is expected to be especially useful in server-to-server scenarios.
-The abbreviated handshake allows to encrypt the certificate and send it like early data.
+The abbreviated handshake allows to encrypt the certificate and send it similarly to early data.

 ~~~~~
        Client                                        Server